isc-projects/kea/doc/guide/dhcp6-srv.rst

        ...
    }

-Options can also be specified in a class of host reservation scope.
+Options can also be specified in class or host reservation scope.
 The current Kea options precedence order is (from most important): host reservation, pool, subnet, shared network, class, global.

-The currently supported standard DHCPv6 options are listed in `table_title <#dhcp6-std-options-list>`__.
+The currently supported standard DHCPv6 options are listed in :ref:`dhcp6-std-options-list`.
 "Name" and "Code" are the values that should be used as a name/code in the option-data structures.
-"Type" designates the format of the data; the meanings of the various types is given in `??? <#dhcp-types>`__.
+"Type" designates the format of the data; the meanings of the various types is given in :ref:`dhcp-types`.

-When a data field is a string, and that string contains the comma (,;
+When a data field is a string and that string contains the comma (,;
-U+002C) character, the comma must be escaped with double backslashes (\;
+U+002C) character, the comma must be escaped with two backslashes (\;
 U+005C).
-This double escape is required, because both the routine splitting CSV data into fields and JSON use the same escape character; a single escape (\,) would make the JSON invalid.
-For example, the string "EST5EDT4,M3.2.0/02:00,M11.1.0/02:00" would be represented as:
+This double escape is required because both the routine splitting CSV data into fields and JSON use the same escape character; a single escape (\,) would make the JSON invalid.
+For example, the string "EST5EDT4,M3.2.0/02:00,M11.1.0/02:00" must be represented as:

 ::